Right-of-Way Surveys in Sumter County

 Sumter County road expansion projects depend on accurate ROW surveys

-Sumter County's 579 sq mi area with $310,000 median home values requires local surveying expertise
+Sumter County's 557.1 sq mi of land area with $385,400 median home values requires local surveying expertise

 Common Projects in Sumter County